 This is an initial public offering of ordinary shares by SOPHiA GENETICS SA.
-We are offering ordinary shares.
-The initial public offering price is expected to be between \$ and \$ per ordinary share.
+We are offering 13,000,000 ordinary shares.
+The initial public offering price is \$18.00 per ordinary share.

 Prior to this offering, there has been no public market for our ordinary shares.
-We intend to list our ordinary shares on the Nasdaq Global Market ("Nasdaq") under the symbol "SOPH."
+Our ordinary shares have been approved for listing on the Nasdaq Global Select Market ("Nasdaq") under the symbol "SOPH."